the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Several new beliefs for more diverse religion customization along with buffs for a few of the weaker beliefs.
 However, several of the more powerful beliefs in base DeCiv Redux have been nerfed.

 - Tile improvement adjustments:
+  - A new tile improvement, the Artificial atoll, has been added, available after discovering Ocean Remediation.
   - Settlements no longer trigger a Culture Bomb.
-  - Tree Plantations can now be built on Hills and Swamps after discovering the appropriate tech, provided they're not on Desert or Permafrost.
+  - Tree Plantations can now be built on Hills and Swamps after discovering Land Remediation, provided they're not on Desert or Permafrost.

 ## TODO: